trentfridey/vue-typescript-graphql-example/README.md

 ## Additional information

+- **It's not necessary to use the provided stack (Vue.js, TypeScript and SCSS).
+Please use it if you feel comfortable with it.
+Otherwise, feel free to use any other well-known technology (e.g. React, Angular; JSX; LESS).**
 - There is no need to configure or optimize the final build.
 The development environment is sufficient.
-- It's recommented to use Vue.js, TypeScript and SCSS.
 - Good code quality is more important than the amount of features implemented.
 - Test coverage doesn't need to be perfect, but we would like to see some tests that you consider to be valuable.